Help Desk Services from CIBSE Certification

 Some complex technical queries may take longer to provide an answer for, particularly if they have to be referred on for decision.

-If all team members are unavailable, the caller will be placed in a hold queue.
-They will be transferred from the hold queue once a team member becomes available.
+If all team members are unavailable, the caller will be placed in a hold queue and will be transferred when a team member becomes available.
 The caller has the option to leave a voicemail if they choose not to wait in the hold queue.

-Tickets can be assigned to the Help Desk through the LCEA Support Website.
+Tickets can be assigned to the Help Desk through the Support Website.

 Incoming tickets will be placed in the Help Desk ticket queue and will be dealt with according to the LCEA Help Desk Response Times.